BSI-Bund/TSMS/README.md

 Another approach is to pre-install standardized JavaCard applets on the smartphone and personalize them later in the field.
 Besides increasing effort in some fields, a world-wide standardization of applets for ID, ticketing, payment and other use cases is still lacking.
 Instead, the implementation of those applets is usually controlled by the smartphone issuer, which leads to a lack of control about the security implementation details and supported functionality for specific use cases.

 A third approach is to install and personalize a secure component dynamically in the field.
 This is a powerful approach, but is also complicated.
 Due to bad cyber resilience of smartphone apps, the smartphone OS itself is not allowed to modify the secure component.
 Instead, the app needs to trigger a Trusted Service Manager (TSM) to install and, if applicable, personalize the secure component.
 The TSM guarantees that only the app provider gets full control to a restricted area on each secure component in the field, but it requires a relatively complex infrastructure.
 Thus, setting up a dedicated TSM for a specific application is not very effective.
 A TSM is best seen as a central component in a TSM-System (TSMS), which consists of one (or multiple) TSMs, multiple apps and app providers covering a variety of use cases, and a multitude of secure component issuers to ensure considerable market coverage.

+There is a new approach currently under specification, called [SAM - Secure Applications on Mobile](https://trustedconnectivityalliance.org/wp-content/uploads/2023/02/TCA_SAM_PositionPaper_FINAL.pdf)</a>, which is a promising concept to make eSIM accessible for third-party applets.
+However, as of 2023, SAM is not yet  available.

 The BSI-TR-03165 describes a TSMS which simplifies the third approach by keeping its flexibility.
 In particular, it
 * provides a non-discriminating access to secure components,